futuralogic/pod-dump/README.md

-# Apple Podcast Dumper (pod-dump)
+# Apple Podcast Extractor (pod-dump)

-Extracts Apple podcasts, tags them, and puts them where you want.
+Copies podcast audio files from Apple's podcast app, tags them, and puts them where you want.

 A solution to the problem introduced by later versions of OSX and the dedicated Podcasts app that hides downloaded content from you.

+This app is built for OSX and depends on data from Apple's podcast app.

+# Background

+Apple's Podcast application hides and obfuscates the podcast audio files on your system.
+With the death of iTunes the podcasts are no longer stored in your Music folder but in an obscure system location.
+The stored files are given cryptic filenames.
+Fortunately, the ID3 tags are still intact.

+Although it is possible to manually find the files, copy them to a new location and rename them it is too much work if you regularly subscribe and save multiple podcasts.

+pod-dump aims to automate the process.

 # Usage